European paper wasp: Description and identification

 Little variation occurs among individuals of P. dominula; the wing lengths of males range from 9.5 to 13.0 mm, while those of females range from 8.5 to 12.0 mm.
 Its body is colored entirely yellow and black, similar to that of Vespula germanica, one of the most common and defensive wasps in its native range.
 The female mandible is black and sometimes has a yellow spot.
 Females have a black subantennal mark that rarely has a pair of small, yellow spots.
 The female vertex sometimes has a pair of small, yellow spots behind the hind ocelli.
-Females have yellow, comma-shaped scutal spots.
+Mesoscutum with paired yellow comma-shaped spots, rarely minute or absent.
+Apical half of antenna uniformly orange-yellow dorsally and ventrally.
+In females, sternite VI is usually completely or at least in the apical part yellow.
+In males, clypeus not or slightly depressed medially and lateral ridges absent dorsally or slightly developed, its apical margin is triangular; typically, apical antennal segment comparatively stout and dorsally about 1.5 times as long as wide basally.

 Variations amongst individuals

 Although the wasps do not display much conspicuous variation that enables one to tell them apart with the naked eye, definite features are unique to each individual.
 For example, the abdominal spots on males of P. dominula vary in sizes, locations, and patterns.
 They act as sexually selective signals and also are associated with social hierarchy within the colonies.
 Males with smaller, regular patterns of spots are more aggressive and dominant over those with larger, irregular patterns.
 Similarly, females' appearance varies between individuals and is associated with their social rank.
 The larger and the more scattered the clypeus marks on the foundress, the higher the probability that she is dominant over other females.